 Seasonal cooking for June with lists of in-season produce, preserves to use up, and favorite recipes for easy meal planning.
-Use the free printable seasonal menu planning page to help you focus on cooking through the seasons and build up your own custom seasonal eating plan.
+Plus, use the free printable seasonal menu planning pages to help you focus on cooking through the seasons and build up your own custom seasonal eating plan.

 This article is part of a year-long series on how to cook seasonal foods for each month as a resource for meal planning, saving money, and helping the environment.

 Each month of the seasonal cooking series includes:

 - What you may have in your freezer and pantry to use up if you preserve food.